Tanning Bed Regulation

 - You must keep client records and make these available to inspectors if asked.

-- The number of tanning beds at your premises
+- Number of tanning beds at your premises

 Public health staff visit tanning bed operations open to the public and meet with staff to enforce compliance.
 They also investigate complaints received.
 Tanning bed owners and operators can be fined up to $25,000 if any employee sells, offers or advertises tanning bed services to youth under age 18.
 A staff member can be fined up to $5,000 if they do not comply with the law.